Vyral/jerry-van-leeuwen/_posts/2019-11-25-its-our-5-year-anniversary.md

 ---
 layout: post
 title: It's Our 5-Year Anniversary!
-date: 2019-11-25 22:37:42
+date: 2019-11-25 22:37:00
 tags:
   - Real Estate
-excerpt: We would like to say Thank you to everyone for their continued support.
+excerpt: We would like to say thank you to everyone for their continued support.
 enclosure:
 pullquote:
 enclosure_type: video/mp4